MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 Field Service highlights company misalignment in multiple places:

-- On the work order
+- on the work order,

-- On the work order product or work order service
+- on the work order product or work order service,

-- On the finance and operations transaction
+- on the finance and operations transaction.

 As a best-practice, organizations that implement this integration should consider creating incident type records with products and services with company alignment in mind.
 And use the right incident type based on the company of the service account on the work order.